The Prompt Course · 5 lessons · Free

 AI remembers everything you've said in the conversation — until you start a new one.
 This means you can build up context iteratively without repeating yourself.

-1. "I'm the CEO of X. We have problem Y. Help me think through it."
+1. "I am the CEO of X. We have problem Y. Help me think through it."

 2. AI reasons.
-You adjust: "What you're calling problem A isn't actually a problem — it's solved.
+You adjust: "What you call problem A is actually not a problem — it's solved.
 Focus on B and C."

 3. AI adjusts.
 "Now give me a concrete action plan for B."

 4. "Good.
-Now write a draft email to the board based on what we've worked out."
+Now write a draft email to the board based on what we've come up with."

 Four messages.
 The result is tailored to your situation in a way that a single large prompt can never be.